AdarshTheki/HTML-CSS-files/Styles/README.md

 ## Completed Projects
 -   **[My Portfolio Website](https://github.com/username/personal-website)** - A simple portfolio website that showcases my projects and skills, built using HTML, CSS, and JavaScript.
--   **[Small Bussiness Landing Page](https://github.com/username/small-business)** - A landing page for a small business using HTML, CSS, and JavaScript.
+-   **[Small Business Landing Page](https://github.com/username/small-business)** - A landing page for a small business using HTML, CSS, and JavaScript.
 -   **[Blog](https://github.com/username/blog)** - A simple blog using HTML, CSS, and JavaScript.

 ## Tips and Tricks